andrewtavis/slides/oss_community_building/slides.md

 ## Andrew / Andy

 - Data Analyst focussed on Wikidata and other Linked Open Data products at Wikimedia Deutschland
-- Initiator and maintainer of a few open-source communities
+- An initiator and maintainer of a few open-source communities

 ## [activist](https://github.com/activist-org) _(~160 contributors)_